vorce/forvillelser/posts/2018-10-29T15:20:37Z-finding-bugs-with-property-based-testing.md

   created_at: "2018-10-29T15:20:37.240642Z"
 }
 ---
-Property based testing has been on my radar ever since being force to write QuickCheck tests for the introduction to functional programming course at Chalmers university some 10+ years ago.
+Property based testing has been on my radar ever since being forced to write [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) tests for the introduction to functional programming course at Chalmers university some 10+ years ago.

 However examples based tests has always felt more intuitive, and maybe more importantly has been the go to approach to development in the places I've worked.